Jarzka/stylefy/README.md

 ## Sub-styles

-Create styles in styles using sub-styles (useful, if you want to define styles for the root component and it's sub elements in a single map):
+Define a style for your component and all the elements inside of it in a single map:

 ```clojure
 (def container-style (merge